This article includes links which we may receive compensation for if you click, at no cost to you.

 Limited Payment Whole Life Insurance

 You’ll get life protection by making a limited number of premium payments (for example, for 10 or 20 years).
-This can also be based on the policyholder’s age – for example, you can buy a policy that’s fully paid by age 65.
+This can also be based on the policyholder’s age – for example, you can buy a life insurance policy that’s fully paid by age 65.

 Single Premium Whole Life Insurance